-That was then topped of with potting soil.
-You really want potting mix not garden soil for this, it’s made to hold on to water and that’s super important in a raised container with a water-loving plant.
+You really want the layer of potting mix and not just garden soil for this, it’s made to hold on to water and that’s super important in a raised container with a water-loving plant.

 3. Add your mint plants.
 I picked three different looking, tasting and smelling ones to keep things easy.
 The large one in the back is Mojito Mint which smells incredibly and isn’t crazy powerful like the peppermint.

 5. Optional: add markers so you know what you’re growing.
-Eventually I’ll get around to adding some fancy ones but for now I stuck in the plastic tags they came from right up against the barrel in an effort to hide them from my chaos loving two year old.
-If you follow me on instagram you might have seen where she took out all the onion markers and switched them around on me…
+Eventually, I’ll get around to adding some fancy ones but for now, I stuck in the plastic tags they came from right up against the barrel in an effort to hide them from my chaos-loving children and the geese.

 And there you have it!
-A DIY Whiskey Barrel Mint Garden, it’ll fill in more over the ext few months and I’ll add an updated picture.
+A DIY Whiskey Barrel Mint Garden, it’ll fill in more over the next few months.

 Check out my Garden page for more ideas or start with these: